Our customers have been hired by:

 Cubic by Zety

-Before you download a visual resume in hopes of knocking recruiters off their feet with your flair for creativity, you need to know something.
+Before you download a visual resume in hopes of knocking recruiters off their feet, you need to know something.

 Not all visual resume templates are equally good.

-- Unless saved in PDF with a properly formatted text layer, visual resume are not scannable by the Applicant Tracking Software (ATS).
-This means, you automatically miss out on 80% of jobs you apply to.
-(Yes, up to 80% companies use ATS.)
+- Unless saved in PDF with a properly formatted text layer, visual resumes are not scannable by the Applicant Tracking Software (ATS).

-- Visual resumes draw recruiters’ eyes to graphics which are usually least important elements.
+- Visual resumes draw recruiters’ eyes to graphics, usually the least important elements.
 Traditional resume layout focuses on work accomplishments which is what recruiters want.

-- Graphic resume templates often use large blocks of text.
-Bullet points are too “boring.”
-Too bad, resume bullets are what recruiters expect.
-They’re quick and easy to skim.
-That saves recruiters’ time.
+- Graphic resume templates often use large blocks of text instead of bullet points.
+Too bad resume bullet points are what recruiters expect.
+They’re quick and easy to skim and save recruiters’ time.

-- They’re a waste of space.
-Graphics, icons, and other visual elements take up valuable real estate you could use to focus on what’s relevant to the job you’re trying to land.
+- Visual elements take up the valuable real estate you could use to focus on what’s relevant to the job you’re trying to land.

 I get it.
-You do want your resume to reflect your individual style.
-MS Word resumes are boring.
+You do want your resume to reflect your style.
+MS Word resume templates aren’t the easiest to play with.
 Not to mention that it’s a pain to get your formatting up to scratch.

-Instead of using a fully visual resume template, give our builder a try:
+Instead of using an entirely visual resume template, give our builder a try:

 - Our templates use small visual elements to enhance readability and add a modern touch.

-- We know black-on-white resumes are lifeless and dull, so we offer over 400 color combinations to choose from.
+- We know black-on-white resumes are lifeless and dull, so we offer color combinations to choose from.

-- At the same time, we know how recruitment works, so all our templates are ATS-compatible.
+- At the same time, we know how recruitment works, so all our resume templates are ATS-compatible.

 Modern by Zety

 Another ATS-friendly visual resume made with love at Zety.
-Some of its graphic features include: block rating system (for languages and skills), ribbon-style arrows preceding each section title, and a clean design throughout with numerous color combinations to choose from.
+Its graphic features include a block rating system (for languages and skills), ribbon-style arrows preceding each section title, and a clean design with numerous color combinations to choose from.

 Concept by Zety